nicklockwood/FXForms/README.md

 - Specified FXFormFieldValueTransformer object can now be reversible
 - Textfield form values are now updated live during editing
 - Added -excludedFields method for excluding certain fields from form
+- Now ignores standard @properties such as `hash` and `description`, introduced in iOS 8

 Version 1.1.6